Chitti-Ankith/Custom-Query-Engine/README.md

 NOTE:

-1.Field / file names start with letter (upper/lower)/underscore followed by string with combination of letters/digits/underscore/$ in any order.
+1. Field / file names start with letter (upper/lower)/underscore followed by string with combination of letters/digits/underscore/$ in any order.
-2.MQL is not case sensitive.
+2. MQL is not case sensitive.
 But string constants in database are case sensitive.